MulliganFunding/boilermaker-servicebus/docs/api-reference/app.md

     return f"Processed {len(lines)} lines"
 ```

-!!! note "When to Use"
+!!! note "More information"
-    Use message lock renewal for tasks that:
+    Use message lock renewal for tasks that take longer than the message-lease duration for your queue.

-    - Process large datasets or files
-    - Make multiple external API calls
-    - Perform complex computations taking several minutes
-    - Cannot be easily broken into smaller tasks

-!!! warning "Lock Duration Limits"
-    Azure Service Bus has maximum lock duration limits.
-For extremely long operations, consider breaking them into smaller, chainable tasks instead.
+    Consult the [Azure documentation](https://learn.microsoft.com/en-us/azure/service-bus-messaging/message-transfers-locks-settlement#peeklock) for more information.